 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Anti-Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2017.

-The Statement was approved by the board of Marie Stopes International ("MSI") on 6 March 2017.
+The Statement was approved by the Board of Marie Stopes International ("MSI") on 28 November 2018.

 MSI is an international non-governmental organisation that provides sexual and reproductive healthcare, mostly to girls and women.
 We operate through branch offices and affiliates in 37 jurisdictions, many of them in the developing world.
 Our head office is in London.

 We have a network of more than 600 healthcare clinics worldwide, we conduct outreach operations where we provide access to sexual and reproductive healthcare to remote communities, we partner with existing private health providers who deliver services on our behalf, we distribute and market affordable, high quality condoms, contraceptive pills and other contraceptive products to pharmacies, community based distributors and other private providers, and we engage mobile midwives - MS Ladies - to provide access to sexual and reproductive healthcare to girls and women in specific communities where there is unmet need.

 The key areas in which we engage suppliers are: